milosdjakonovic/micromodules/README.md

     };
   });
 ```

-2.If you pass function as an argument to `declare` it will be executed and return value will be used as module value.
+**2.** If you pass function as an argument to `declare` it will be executed and return value will be used as module value.
 So, for example, things like `jQuery`, which are actually functions, would have to be declared like this:

 ```javascript
   declare('jQuery', function(include){
     return jQuery